Man loses half his weight after quitting bad habits ‘cold turkey’ - NewsBreak

 When Brinker started his journey one year ago, Martha had some weight she wanted to get rid of, too.

 “My wife today has been incredibly encouraging,” Brinker said.
 “She has never been heavy, but she said, ‘You know what?
 I’ll eat like you eat.'”
-She ended up losing 60 pounds.Man explains how he lost 85 pounds while still eating Taco Bell
+She ended up losing 60 pounds.Baby songbirds see the best of human nature before being released to the wild

 Brinker himself would like to lose another 25 to 35 pounds, but he’s happy just to be in better shape.